 Dr Michelle Lim is a lecturer at the Adelaide Law School.
 Michelle's research occurs at the intersection between biodiversity conservation and sustainable livelihoods.
 Michelle completed a double degree in Science (Ecosystem Management) and Law and a PhD on legal and institutional arrangements for transboundary biodiversity conservation at the University of New England.
 Michelle's post-doctoral research, based at the UNESCO Centre for Water Law, Policy and Science at the University of Dundee, Scotland, examined governance approaches for addressing ecosystem services and human well-being in the Ganges Brahmaputra Meghna Delta.

-Michelle is a representative on the Collective Leadership Team of the IUCN's Green List of Protected and Conserved Areas; is former Chair of the Early Career Group of the IUCN's World Commission on Environmental Law and is a fellow on the Global Assessment of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).
+Michelle is the founding Chair of the Early Career Group of the IUCN's World Commission on Environmental Law (2014-2018) and was a fellow on the Global Assessment of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).

 Michelle is the Law Council of Australia's 2016/2017 Mahla Pearlman Young Environmental Lawyer of the Year.